 How to use the platform

 The online instance of the HOBBIT benchmarking platform is accessible at master.project-hobbit.eu.
-More information about its features and how to use it can be found in our deliverable D2.2.1 and our platform wiki.
-The code of the platform and the benchmarks are accessible at https://github.com/hobbit-project.
-All benchmarks are also available on our CKAN: https://ckan.project-hobbit.eu/dataset, along with their source code and related publications.
+More information about its features and how to use it can be found in deliverable D2.2.1 and our platform wiki.
+The code of the platform and the benchmarks are accessible here https://github.com/hobbit-project.
+All benchmarks are also available in CKAN: https://ckan.project-hobbit.eu/dataset, along with their source code and related publications.